gentooboontoo/js-quantities/README.md

-For advanced formatting needs as localization, specific rounding or any other custom customization, quantities can be transformed into strings through Qty#format according to optional target units and formatter.
+For advanced formatting needs as localization, specific rounding or any other custom customization, quantities can be transformed into strings through `Qty#format` according to optional target units and formatter.
 If target units are specified, the quantity is converted into them before formatting.

-Such a string is not intended to be reparsed to construct a new instance of Qty (unlike output of Qty#toString).
+Such a string is not intended to be reparsed to construct a new instance of `Qty` (unlike output of `Qty#toString`).

-If no formatter is specified, quantities are formatted according to default js-quantities' formatter and is equivalent to Qty#toString.
+If no formatter is specified, quantities are formatted according to default js-quantities' formatter and is equivalent to `Qty#toString`.

 ```javascript
 var qty = Qty('1.1234 m');